harithbahren/harithbahren/README.md

 - 👋 Hi, I’m @harithbahren
 - 👀 I’m interested in data science and its application in healthcare and sports
+- ✨ I have a degree in Chemistry from University College London and previously worked for a biotech start up
 - 🌱 I’m currently enrolled in a Master's program focused on Data Analytics
 - 💞️ I’m looking to collaborate on any interesting projects
 - 📫 You can reach me at harithbahren@gmail.com